alban-read/M1-MICRO-FORTH/M1MicroForth.md

 A dangerouse but fast memory block filling word.
 A potential hazard.
-Copyrighted by ARM, Released as BSD licensed so at least no one will be sued when they accidentally write the same nice but still obvious code.
+Code was Copyrighted by ARM, Released as BSD licensed so at least no one will be sued when they accidentally write the same nice but still (I suspect) obvious code.

 **FREE**